wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

 Whether you do Lingoda or not, **start Italki lessons**.
 If this is your only source of conversation practice, try to take more lessons than otherwise.
 Once or twice a week is a solid enough rate, but if you’re ambitious you certainly can do more.
 Having casual conversation is perfectly adequate, as long as you get a bit of variety in conversation topics.

 Once you are near the end of the Duolingo tree, you can **start looking for resources targeted at intermediate users**.
 In French, the **InnerFrench podcast** and YouTube channel are really good for this.
 You can also start shifting your efforts towards taking more Italki or Lingoda lessons and get more practice speaking and listening, rather than reading and writing.

+Whatever you do, you will almost certainly notice that you struggle with some aspects of grammar.
+Consult a reputable grammar resource, but don't bother spending too much time doing grammar exercises.
+Instead, try to generally understand the concepts and get practice with them through speaking or writing.

 I’d also recommend **writing on Italki Notebooks** periodically, getting your texts reviewed with Italki tutors if necessary.
 This should help improve your writing ability.